FluroWhiteSnow/monthly_pay_slip/README.md

 Open the test folder in terminal
 Run `yarn test <filename>.test.js`

+After running `User.test.js` you need to type `Test User` in console.
+The application is prompting you for a name.
+However, Jest does not show the prompt.

 <br>

-(Only `CaculatePay.test.js` is working at the moment.
+(Note: `FormatPayslip.test.js` is not working at the moment.
 Please contact Ananda for information)

 ## Software Development Plan